MicrosoftDocs/learn/learn-pr/wwl-azure/configure-storage-security/includes/5-determine-storage-service-encryption.md

 Examine the following characteristics of Azure Storage encryption.

-- Data is automatically encrypted before written to Azure Managed Disks, Azure Blob Storage, Azure Queue Storage, Azure Cosmos DB, Azure Table Storage, or Azure Files.
+- Data is automatically encrypted before written to Azure storage.

 - Data is automatically decrypted when retrieved.